SailorMeatball/mgba-h700-dolphin/README-H700-DOLPHIN.md

 GBA↔GameCube link-cable feature on Allwinner H700-based handhelds (RG34XX, RG35XXH,
 CubeXX, etc.) running Buildroot-based custom firmware such as KNULLI or muOS.

-The stock firmware on these devices only ships mGBA's lightweight SDL build — no Qt, no GUI to trigger the Dolphin connection.
-This patch wires the same core-level functionality (already fully implemented in `src/gba/sio/dolphin.c`, used by the Qt "File → Connect to Dolphin" menu) into the SDL frontend via a new CLI flag instead.
+The stock firmware or custom firmware on these devices typically comes with the retorarch core for mGBA — no Qt,no GUI to trigger the Dolphin connection.
+This patch wires the same core-level functionality (already fully implemented in `src/gba/sio/dolphin.c`, used by Qt "File → Connect to Dolphin" menu) into the SDL frontend via a new CLI flag instead.

 ## What this actually changes